NotJINXZ/AmongUs-Cheats/README.md

 hi

-Think its a virius?
+Think its a virus?
 The installer soruce code is public